objcio/OptimizingCollections/README.md

 [btree]: https://github.com/lorentey/BTree

 As a bonus, all five data structures implement `BidirectionalCollection`, and they all have full value semantics.
-(This was cut from the talk to make it fit the format.)

 Note that while this repository contains nice illustrations of various coding techniques, I don't recommend you use any of this code in your own projects.
 I